cabinet/cabinet-lib/README.md

 3) C added E and signed it
 2) I check signatures back to the point where I signed it and should match.

+# Access control 2

+    Password store tree
+    ├── .auth/
+    │   ├── admin
+    │   ├── admin-user-A.asc
+    │   ├── admin-user-B.asc
+    │   └── recipients
+    ├── Personal
+    │   ├── my-gmail-account
+    │   └── bank-information
+    ├── my-company
+    │   ├── .auth/
+    │   │   ├── admin
+    │   │   ├── admin-user-A.asc
+    │   │   ├── admin-user-C.asc
+    │   │   └── recipients
+    │   ├── business-email-account
+    │   └── alarm-code
+    ├── some-site
+    ├── some-other-site
+    └── test-blah

+Each .auth/recipients file has the fingerprints for the users for which the passwords will be encrypted.
+If there is no such file the parent's one will be used.
+The recipients file will be signed by the group admin.

+The admin file contains the fingerprint for the user who is the group admin and the only one allowed to edit the recipients file.

 # File names hiding